Technical Overview of Remote Agent Connectivity Mechanism

 Check that your Broker URL is not pointing to

 localhostwhen it should be pointing to the Bamboo's server IP.
-Please refer to: Remote agent points to localhost and not to Bamboo's server IP
+Please refer to: Remote agent points to incorrect hostname instead of Bamboo's server IP

 You might sometimes be facing issues with the port binding where the logs complain about the port numbers already in use.
 This mostly happens when two instances of Bamboo are running on same server each using the same port.
 We have seen this issue where the production and development instance are installed together each listening on port 54663.
 If this is the case, you can shut down one of the instances, edit the